Received a questionnaire?

 The NHS Patient Survey Programme is managed by the Care Quality Commission (CQC), the independent regulator of health and adult social care in England.

-CQC work with the Survey Coordination Centres, based at Picker Institute Europe and Ipsos MORI, to develop and implement the surveys.
+CQC works with the Survey Coordination Centre, based at Picker Institute Europe, to develop and implement the surveys.

 What happens to my answers?